Pecnut/course-intro-to-cpp/README.md

 ### 2. Getting ready

+## On the college computers:
-1. Create a new directory in your home drive (H:) called `cpp`.
+1. Create a new directory (folder) in your home drive (H:) called `cpp`.
 We are going to save our files in here.
 2. On the command line:
     1. Change directory to the H: drive by typing `H:` (or from within the MinGW window, `cd H:\`)
+    2. Change directory to your new `cpp` directory by typing `cd cpp`

+## On your own computer:
+1. Create a new directory (folder) in your home folder called `cpp`.
+We are going to save our files in here.
+2. On the command line:
+    1. Navigate to your home folder (possibly by typing `cd ~`)
     2. Change directory to your new `cpp` directory by typing `cd cpp`

 ### 3. Hello world!